Asteroids and Shooting

 Now we’ll make it so that lasers can destroy asteroids.
 We haven’t talked about more complex collision yet, so we’ll keep it simple for now.

 First, we need a way to track all the asteroids in the game world.
-So, add a std::vector
+So, add a private std::vector<class Asteroid*>

 to Game